 Which Environment Should I Choose?

 Both environments allow access to the same features.
 However, they are intended for different purposes.

 If you are going to be attaching a card reader to your application, the IPC SDK is likely your best shot.
 It handles all of the complex card reader interactions so that you can focus on developing your unique business logic.
 It also keeps you out of the loop of handling credit card information.
 This will eliminate all of the EMV certification costs and headaches that accompany developing EMV solutions.
 This also means you will likely be able to take the faster track of PCI DSS self-certification.

 In order to provide this level of protection, the IPC SDK does require you to use one of our pre-certified card readers.
-Currently this is the Miura M010 for Android and iOS, and the VX 805 for Windows.
+Currently this is the Miura M010 for iOS, and the VX 805 for Windows.
 The list of supported devices will increase over time.
 You will need to use the REST API if you choose to use a device that is not supported.
 Because of the superior cost and code elimination advantages, we encourage you to consider whether your choice of card reader is negotiable.

 If you do not have to support a card reader, the decision comes down to prgramming preferences.
 If you are developing on a mobile device and want native code libraries, the IPC SDK is the toolset for you.
-You can then use Java on Android or Swift/Objective C on iOS.
+You can then use Swift/Objective C on iOS.
 If you want a more open platform that is not integrated into a native platform, then the REST API may be your best choice.
 The simplicity of a REST environment gives you development flexibility and allows you to use the language of your choice.